-Mother Dairy Fruit & Vegetable Pvt Ltd which was set up in 1974 as Mother Dairy, Delhi on behalf of the Gol to meet the liquid milk demand of Delhi was corporatised in the year 2000.
-MDFVPL is a wholly-owned subsidiary of the NDDB.
-Since its inception, MDFVPL has been continuously striving to further the vision and mandate of NDDB of "nourishing every Indian with delightful and healthy products while enriching the lives of farmers and the community in which we operate in."
+Mother Dairy Fruit & Vegetable Pvt Ltd which was set up in 1974 as Mother Dairy, Delhi on behalf of the Gol to meet the liquid milk demand of Delhi.
+It was corporatised in the year 2000 as a private limited company viz.
+Mother Dairy Fruit & Vegetable Pvt Ltd. (MDFVPL), a wholly-owned subsidiary of the NDDB.
+Since its inception, MDFVPL has been continuously striving to further the vision "nourishing every Indian with delightful and healthy products while enriching the lives of farmers and the community in which we operate in."

-With the objective of helping the farmers in augmenting their family income, in the year 2018-19, the company strengthened its milk procurement network in the areas of Maharashtra, Uttar Pradesh and Rajasthan by procuring 9 LKGPD milk from 1.1 lakh farmers in 4,600 villages during 2018-19.
+With the objective of helping the farmers in augmenting their family income, in the year 2018-19, the company strengthened its milk procurement network in the areas of Maharashtra, Uttar Pradesh and Rajasthan by procuring 9 LkgPD milk from 1.1 lakh farmers in 5,000 villages during 2018-19.

-The milk procurement activities initiated by MDFVPL in the drought-affected Marathwada and Vidarbha regions of Maharashtra in 2016 have grown into a full-fledged operation associating with 52,000 farmers in 2,300 villages procuring 2.22 LKGPD annual average milk.
-The farmers in the region were paid ₹ 2,350 million in the form of milk payments during 2018-19.
+The milk procurement activities initiated by MDFVPL in the drought-affected Marathwada and Vidarbha regions of Maharashtra in 2016 have grown into a full-fledged operation associating with 52,000 farmers in 2,246 villages procuring 2.22 LkgPD annual average milk.
+The farmers in the region were paid ₹ 2,356 million in the form of milk payments during 2018-19.

-As part of MDFVPL's strategy to expand its geographical footprint and handle the milk procurement from new areas, MDFVPL has commissioned a 1 LKGPD capacity Dairy Plant at Motihari in Bihar and refurbished Nagpur Dairy Plant and also commissioned Fresh Dairy Products facility at the plant.
+As part of MDFVPL's strategy to expand its geographical footprint and handle the milk procurement from new areas, MDFVPL has commissioned a 1 LkgPD capacity Dairy Plant at Motihari in Bihar and refurbished Nagpur Dairy Plant and also commissioned Fresh Dairy Products facility at the plant.